 The DualSense takes much of its function from the DualShock 4 introduced with the PlayStation 4.
 It has a similar button layout, with a touchpad and an Options and Create button (formerly the Share button for the PS4), and keeps the joysticks together at the bottom, with a D-pad on the left and its signature action buttons on the right.

 It adds new tricks, as well, like a built-in mic and haptic feedback that will give players a better tactile feel to immerse themselves in games.
 This means the controller won’t give off the same rumble each time and instead change based on the in-game scenario.

 “DualSense marks a radical departure from our previous controller offerings and captures just how strongly we feel about making a generational leap with PS5,” Sony Interactive Entertainment President and CEO Jim Ryan said in a statement.
-“The new controller, along with the many innovative features in PS5, will be transformative for games — continuing our mission at PlayStation to push the boundaries of play, now and in the future.”
+“The new controller, along with the many innovative features in

 The form, however, is a significant departure for Sony.
 Its DualShocks have seen few changes, with the biggest jump coming in the last generation.
 The DualSense for the PS5, however, gets a two-toned design overhaul.
 The light bar, introduced in the DualShock 4, now surrounds the touchpad.